Aadi1659/PDFly/README.md

 npm run build
 cd ..
 cd backend
-pip install flask flask-cors PyPDF2 openai python app.py
+pip install -r requirements.txt python app.py
 ```
-Note: Use a virtual env in backend folder.
+Note: Use a virtual env in backend folder and install all packages in the requirements.txt folder